digiampietro/myrootfs/README.md

 not found (required by ./UsbAuthDialog)
 ```

-This is probably related to the fact thet the glibc version installed
+This is probably related to the fact that the Glibc version installed
 on our root file system (2.18, released in 2013) is more recent than
-the original glibc version (2.3.3, released in 2004)
+the original Glibc version (2.3.3, released in 2004)

 ### Second step, harder but more accurate

 To build a more accurate emulation system I decided to build
-everything (Toolchain, Linux Kernel and root file system) from
+everything (Toolchain, Linux Kernel, and root file system) from
 scratch, because I wasn't able to find any automatic (old) build
-system with the right combinations of toolchain/kernel/glibc versions.
+system with the right combinations of toolchain/kernel/Glibc versions.

 The target was to use same, or similar, versions as in our industrial
 printer:

- * gcc 3.4.3
+ * Gcc 3.4.3

- * glibc 2.3.3
+ * Glibc 2.3.3

- * kernel 2.6.10
+ * Kernel 2.6.10

-The nearest toolchain I was able to build, using an old verison (0.43)
+The nearest toolchain I was able to build, using an old version (0.43)
 of [Crosstool](http://kegel.com/crosstool/) (before it became
 [Crosstool-NG](http://crosstool-ng.github.io/)), is based on:

- * gcc 3.4.5, it should be ok, only the patch level is slightly higher
+ * Gcc 3.4.5, it should be ok, only the patch level is slightly higher
-   than our original target;
+   then our original target;

- * glibc 2.3.5, it should be ok, only the patch level is slightly higher
+ * Glibc 2.3.5, it should be ok, only the patch level is slightly higher
-   than our original target.
+   then our original target.

-Regarding the kernel I successfully compiled the kernel 2.6.10 with
+Regarding the kernel, I successfully compiled the kernel 2.6.10 with
 the above toolchain, but, probably because I didn't have the same
 patches that the printer's firmware developer applied to this kernel
 version, I wasn't able to mount the root file system on the emulated